-Agencies should send OPM a cover letter signed by the agency head and an alphabetical list of nominees for each award category (SES and Senior Career Employee) - with the required number of nomination folders, as specified below - for each nominee.
-Agencies should include the last four digits of the social security number for each nominee on the alphabetical lists, and include in the cover letter the name, telephone number, and email address of the agency's Presidential Rank Awards Program Coordinator.
+Agencies should submit to OPM a cover letter signed by the agency head and an alphabetical list of nominees for each award category (SES and Senior Career Employee).
+Agencies should include the last four digits of the social security number for each nominee on the alphabetical lists, and include in the cover letter the name, telephone number, and email address of the agency's Presidential Rank Awards Program Coordinator and an alternate coordinator.

-Agencies should prepare nomination folders to accompany the cover letter and alphabetical list of nominees per the following guidelines.
+Agencies should prepare electronic nomination folders to accompany the cover letter and alphabetical list of nominees per the following guidelines.

-Nomination Folders
+Electronic Nomination Folders